mutluyuk/machinemetrics/machinemetrics.md

 ## [6,] 12 13 15 13 11 16 14  9 10  13
 ```

 As you see, this is the same sample with the previous simulation.
-You can change the data either setting different values in the seed or changing the sammple size, Ms.  Now, Let's use our predictors and find MSPEs:
+You can change the data either setting different values in the seed or changing the sammle size, Ms.  Now, Let's use our predictors and find MSPEs:

 ```r